 Mannis: SABR Analytics Technology Panel discusses challenges of bringing players, colleges on board

 The seventh annual SABR Analytics Conference concluded on Sunday, March 11, 2018, in Phoenix, Arizona, with more interesting panels and research presentations.
-Among the highlights were the Technology Panel with Jeremy Booth of the New Balance Baseball Future Stars Series, Matt Reiland of Power Alley Analytics, and Jarett Sims of Monsterful VR.
+Among the highlights was the Technology Panel with Jeremy Booth of the New Balance Baseball Future Stars Series, Matt Reiland of Power Alley Analytics, and Jarett Sims of Monsterful VR.

 The panel was moderated by Arizona State University journalism professor Brett Kurland and included a special guest panelist, former major-league outfielder Chris Dickerson.